-There is no specific period of time within which the work permit application is processed.
-However, it is usually processed in approximately two to three weeks.
+There is no specific period within which the work permit application is processed.
+However, it is usually processed in approximately six to eight weeks.

 What is the cost of a work permit?
 (Please provide the cost of each class of work permit, if applicable).